Mesothelioma Chemotherapy Drugs

 • As a patient’s main treatment: Chemotherapy drugs like cisplatin and pemetrexed are often the main treatments used for pleural mesothelioma patients whose cancer is advanced.

 • Before surgery: Doctors may use chemotherapy to shrink tumors so they’re easier to remove with surgery.
-Pleural mesothelioma patients treated with pemetrexed and cisplatin before pleurectomy with decortication (P/D) surgery lived for over 3 years, according to a 2022 report published in The Journal of Thoracic Surgery.
+Pleural mesothelioma patients treated with pemetrexed and cisplatin before pleurectomy with decortication (P/D) surgery lived over 3 years, according to a report published in The Journal of Thoracic Surgery.

 • After surgery: Chemotherapy can be used following surgery to destroy remaining cancer cells.
 For example, a heated solution of cisplatin and doxorubicin can be administered after cytoreductive surgery to treat peritoneal mesothelioma.
 This is called cytoreduction with HIPEC, and patients who have this procedure live for more than 4 years on average.